TTMead/nurse-ugv-controller/README.md

 To simply develop the code without running build targets, any IDE should be fine.

 I would recommend you develop your software on your personal microcontrollers before transferring them to this codebase.
 When you want to test the code on the STM, you can add your code as a thread to the **Core/Src/Modules** directory.

-- Timothy